In just about every climate in which we live and build, the No. 1 job of any building enclosure is environmental separation.

 The greatest challenge in this endeavor is maintaining the continuity of our air barriers, drainage planes, and insulation layers, particularly at penetrations, transitions, and margins of building assemblies.

 Seaming Tape — A Brief History

-In the early 1970s, residential builders knew almost nothing about air tightness.
-Even engineers were ignorant about air leakage in buildings because the basic research hadn’t been done yet.
+In the early 1970s, residential builders knew almost nothing about airtightness and air movement.
+Even engineers were ignorant about hot and cold air leakage in buildings because the basic research hadn’t been done yet.

 It wasn’t until the late ‘70s when the first residential air barriers were installed in Saskatchewan that pioneering Canadian builders began sealing the seams of interior polyethylene sheeting with Tremco acoustical sealant.
 (The first seaming tape, if you will.)
 The results were self-evident, and since then, most North American building codes now require builders to include details designed to reduce air leakage.

 The same holds true in Europe, where using tape to seal the building envelope is the standard operating procedure in passive house (a.k.a.
 Passivhaus) construction.
 Passive Haus results in ultra-low energy buildings that require little energy for space heating or cooling.